 top of page

 We've discussed ARFID on our blog before.
-As a review, we wrote the following:
+As a review, the post included the following:

-ARFID, or Avoidant/Restrictive Food Intake Disorder, is a newly introduced eating disorder added to DSM-5 in 2013.
+ARFID, or Avoidant/Restrictive Food Intake Disorder, is a relatively newly introduced eating disorder added to DSM-5 in 2013.
 ARFID is characterized by failing to meet nutrition needs due to restriction, avoidance, and aversion of foods.
-It can be sometimes confused with general picky eating, but ARFID is an extreme version of picky eating, wherein the individual suffering may tolerate very few foods/types of food.
+It can be related to neurodiversity in many of our clients.
+In Austin ARFID can be sometimes confused with general picky eating, but ARFID is an extreme version of picky eating, wherein the individual suffering may tolerate very few foods/types of food.
+Parents should seek treatment for their child if noticing this extreme picky eating, especially if the child is not gaining weight and growing appropriately.
 This disorder is most common in children and adolescents, but it can affect all ages.
-ARFID is different from most other eating disorders such as Anorexia Nervosa or Bulimia Nervosa, as individuals with ARFID are not driven towards their behaviors with food out due to body image distress.
+ARFID is different from most other eating disorders such as Anorexia Nervosa or Bulimia Nervosa, as individuals with ARFID are not driven towards their behaviors with food due to body image distress.

 Three Main Identifiers For ARFID